Eric Musselman: Coaching style

-Developing players
+Player development

 In an August 2011 interview on NBA.com, Musselman said that, as a coach, "you have to continually figure out a way to get your players better."
 According to Gerald Green, who played for Musselman with the D-League's Los Angeles D-Fenders in 2012, Musselman "did a hell of a job really motivating me, really pushing me every day in practice when I was with L.A.
 I have to give him credit [for improving my game]."
 Green said that Musselman "rode me about staying focused.
 Don’t take even a second off of any play.
 Don’t take any plays off.
 Don’t take practice for granted."

 Like Green, Jeremy Lin has also credited Musselman with aiding his development.
 In February 2012, Lin said that when he played for Musselman in the D-League, "he gave me the opportunity to play through mistakes."

 Gregory Echenique, who played for Musselman on the Venezuela National Team in 2011, said Musselman "had the most energy of any coach I've ever been around.
 He had a problem with his Achilles, and he would throw his crutches down and literally crawl to get after you.
 From the first day we met him to when we left him, his intensity never changed.
 It didn't matter who you were — he was in your face if he needed to be.
 At the same time, he was so positive.
 He always believed we could win.
 He was the guy that put the fire into us."